dEhiN/SD-Training-Master/online-platforms/udemy/git-complete/README.md

 ## Purpose

-This is for the Udemy course "Git Complete - The definitive, step-by-step guide to Git" (shortened to "Git Complete") and specifically for the Starter Web exercise.
+This is for the Udemy course "Git Complete - The definitive, step-by-step guide to Git" (shortened to "Git Complete") and specifically for the Exercise > Starter Web.

 ## Starter Web Project